-A frozen coil mainly indicates an issue with the airflow, such as restrictions caused by filthy air filters or collapsed return air ductwork.
+A frozen coil mainly indicates a problem with the airflow, such as restrictions caused by dirty air filters or collapsed return air ductwork.
 Frozen indoor coils could also be derived from low refrigerant.

 Experts recommend that the number one way for a Edmonton area homeowner to prevent these expected problems is by participating in a preventive maintenance program.
-Bad wiring, low refrigerant and airflow problems can be detected during routine maintenance tune-ups.
-For all these common issues, a professionally qualified, NATE-certified technician can quickly analyze the problem area and apply the necessary repairs.
+Bad wiring, low refrigerant and airflow problems can be found during routine maintenance tune-ups.
+For all these common issues, a professionally qualified, NATE-certified technician can promptly analyze the problem area and make the necessary repairs.
 Call or contact us today for an evaluation!